secworks/cmac/README.md

 process the final block and then rainse _ready_ and _valid_ signalling that the ICV result is ready and valid.

+Note that the core does not provide verification of a given ICV.
+The caller is expected to perform this comparison after generating the ICV for a received message.

 ## Implementation Results ##
 ### Altera Cyclone V ###